 This is the damage you cause with each pregnancy.
 Now times that by how many children you plan to have and you can see how you are affected over time.
 You should start practicing pelvic floor exercises as soon as possible.
 Whether you are pregnant or trying to conceive or postpartum your body will benefit.

 Benefits of Pelvic Floor Exercises during Pregnancy

 You may be wondering just what benefit doing pelvic floor exercises will have to you.
 You’ll see from these benefits that a weak pelvic floor can have a pretty big impact on your life.

 Have you ever heard of moms who pee when they sneeze, laugh or go on a trampoline?
 That because they have a weak pelvic floor.
 The stress of these activities causes an unintentional leak of urine.
 Strengthening the pelvic floor supports the area around the bladder.

 A weak pelvic floor can result in a loss of sensitivity during sex.
-IT may also prevent women form being able to orgasm.
+It may also prevent women from being able to orgasm.
 Tightening the pelvic floor will increase sensation and result in stronger orgasms for you.

-Without the support from your pelvic floor muscles your cervix can start to bulge out of your vagina.
+Without the support of your pelvic floor muscles, your cervix can start to bulge out of your vagina.
 This often happens to women who have had a long, difficult labor or lots of vaginal deliveries.
-Some women don’t need treatment, however if it becomes problematic you may require a ring pessary or surgery.
+Some women don’t need treatment, however, if it becomes problematic you may require a ring pessary or surgery.